calderonalexis/Resume/README.md

      - IAM: Users, groups, policies, MFA and password policy, etc.
      - IAM Security tools such as Credential Reports, Access Advisor with audit purposes.
      - Deploying Route 53 services such as DNS, routing policies & health check.
-     - Moreover, familiar with technologies and/or services such as S3, Lambda, Elastic Load Balancing, CloudWatch.
+     - Moreover, familiar with technologies and/or services such as S3, Lambda, Elastic Load Balancing, CloudWatch & Docker Networking.

 #### IT Specialist Support
 Rotter & Krauss LTDA | Santigo, RM, Chile | August 2018 – December 2018